Verga1/after_skool/README.md

 The website is created in an easily navigatable manner with sections added in the navbar.
 When user is not logged in, the login/register page shows.
 When the user is logged in, My Profile appears and Login link turns to Logout.
 Superuser has an extra nav called management.<br>
 The buttons and links - the information architecture is placed logically depending on the page <br>
-The website is using a clean, minimalistic approach where a visually pleasing color scheme is used,<br>
+The website is using a clean, minimalistic approach where a visually pleasing color scheme is used<br>

 The color scheme followed are:

+#9c27b0 - Purple
+#ab47bc - Light Purple
+#000000 - Black
+#ffffff - White

 The font used was Roboto.